-That is more resilient to future changes in climate and helps maintain the ecological integrity of the local environment through an assessment of present and future environmental effects in the different GHGs, the carbon dioxide equivalent (CO_2e) is the unit of measure used to describe the amount of CO_2 that would have the same global warming potential as a mixture of GHGs when measured over a time period (typically a 100-year period).
-The CO_2e for a gas is calculated by multiplying the mass of the gas by its global warming potential (GWP).
-For example, the GWP for CH_4 over 100 years is 25 and for N_2O is 298 (IPCC 2007).
-This means that the emission of 1 tonne of CH_4 is equivalent, in its warming potential, to the emission of 25 tonnes of CO_2 , and the emission of 1 tonne of N_2O is equivalent to the emission of 298 tonnes of CO_2 .
+Fossil fuel combustion is the main source of GHG emissions related to this project, which results in emissions of carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).
+For a given mixture of different GHGs, the carbon dioxide equivalent (CO2e) is the unit of measure used to describe the amount of CO2 that would have the same global warming potential as a mixture of GHGs when measured over a time period (typically a 100-year period).
+The CO2e for a gas is calculated by multiplying the mass of the gas by its global warming potential (GWP).
+For example, the GWP for CH4 over 100 years is 25 and for N_2O is 298 (IPCC 2007).
+This means that the emission of 1 tonne of CH_4 is equivalent, in its warming potential, to the emission of 25 tonnes of CO_2 , and the emission of 1 tonne of N_2O is equivalent to the emission of 298 tonnes of CO2.
 There are no ambient air quality criteria for greenhouse gases.

-The total annual quantities of carbon dioxide equivalent (CO2e) released (in tonnes) for each assessment scenario (Existing Conditions, Future No-Build and Future Build), and percent change between scenarios are summarized in Table 9.1.
+The total annual guantities of carbon dioxide equivalent (CO2e) released (in tonnes) for each assessment scenario (Existing Conditions, Future No-Build and Future Build), and percent change between scenarios are summarized in Table 9.1.